-We believe this research summary can provide much-needed knowledge and awareness of the positive impact of improving acoustic environments.
-We believe acoustics is a key component for teachers and students in ensuring their overall health and well-being during teaching and learning activities.
+We believe this research summary provides much-needed knowledge and awareness of the positive impact of improving acoustic environments.
+We believe acoustics is a key component for teachers and students, in their overall health and wellbeing during teaching and learning activities.
 Good acoustics can support critical aspects of a positive culture in education.
-The result is enhanced participation and engagement for everyone.
+The result is enhanced participation and engagement for all.

-Schools designed with good acoustics enable everyone to communicate more easily.
+When schools are designed with good acoustics, everyone can communicate more easily.
 The practice of sharing knowledge and ideas becomes a more productive experience.
-Imagine the exponential impact if teachers were able to remain focused on teaching instead of having to control noise and disruptions, while students could spend longer periods engaged in more in-depth learning.
+Imagine the exponential impact if teachers were able to remain focused on teaching instead of controlling noise and disruptions, while students could spend longer periods engaged in deeper states of learning.